Joseph-33/GraspTools/README.md

 May count the total number of nodes of any octave output file in the current directory.
 Also supports plotting and manually specifying orbitals to plot and count using wildcards.

+## Duplicate CSF remover

+This tool will remove all duplicate CSFs in rcsf.inp while preservering the previous order of the CSFs.
+Run rcsfblock afterwards to rebuild the blocks

 ## Electronic configurations from rcsf.out (conf_from_rcsf.py)

 Prints and outputs a list of configuration files from an rcsf.out file.